rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

     program that is well-defined under `panic=unwind`.
 The "option 3" proposal causes any foreign exception entering Rust to have undefined behavior under `panic=abort`.
+  * This optimization could be made available with a single ABI by means of an annotation indicating that a function cannot unwind (similar to C++'s `noexcept`).
+However, Rust does not yet support annotations for function pointers, so until that feature is added, such an annotation could not be applied to function pointers.
 * This design has simpler forward compatibility with alternate `panic!` implementations.
 Any well-defined cross-language unwinding will require shims to translate between the Rust unwinding mechanism and the natively provided